Qantas Continues Share Buy-Back Program

 Qantas Airways Limited (AU:QAN) has released an update.

-Qantas Airways Limited has continued its share buy-back initiative, purchasing an additional 764,237 shares on the previous day, bringing the total number of acquired shares to 29,908,953.
-The buy-back is conducted on the market, with the latest update provided on May 23, 2024.
-This move by Qantas demonstrates the company’s ongoing effort to return value to its shareholders.
+Qantas Airways Limited has announced an update on its stock buy-back program, revealing the repurchase of 764,314 ordinary fully paid shares on the previous day.
+This brings the total number of shares bought back under the program to 30,673,190.
+The buy-back is part of the company’s ongoing strategy to manage capital and deliver value to shareholders.

 For further insights into AU:QAN stock, check out TipRanks’ Stock Analysis page.